-Figure 10. a) UDP and b) TCP endto-end throughput in a real-break case using AODV DM
+FIGURE 10 a) UDP and b) TCP end-to-end throughput in a real-break case using AODV\DM.

-Figure 12.
-UDP and TCP end-to-end throughput versus number of nodes in a string topology
+FIGURE 11 Normalized standard deviation of a) UDP and b) TCP end-to-end throughput versus the number of nodes in a string multi-hop network.